xilapa/SiteWatcher/README.md

 It's good to notice from the domain representation, that the NotificationAlerts entity is part of an N-N relationship between Alert and Notification aggregates.
 An alert can have many notifications and a notification can be related to many alerts.

 In some parts the design is based on the [Jason Taylor Clean Architecture template](https://github.com/jasontaylordev/CleanArchitecture "Jason Taylor Clean Architecture template"), his approach using MediatR to send Domain Events is very clean and well done.
+Some domain events are "Messages", these type of events are sent to a queue and processed in background by the worker.
+Those messages are related to:
+- Email sending;
+- User email confirmation;
+- User reactivation;

-To be able to "watch" the user-defined websites periodically, Sitewatcher has a worker that crawls websites and sends notification emails.
+To be able to "watch" the user-defined websites periodically, Sitewatcher worker crawls websites and sends notification emails.
 Here's how it works:
 [![](https://raw.githubusercontent.com/xilapa/SiteWatcher/main/imgs/worker.png)](https://raw.githubusercontent.com/xilapa/SiteWatcher/main/imgs/worker.png)

 1. It reads the database from time to time, matching the possible frequencies available to get the alerts;